mttcsrtva/GPT-TagForce/README.md

-# **TagForge**
+# **GPT-TagForce**
 *A Research & Development Beta*

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Welcome to **TagForge**, a beta-stage R&D tool designed to generate image descriptions and tags using OpenAI models.
+Welcome to **GPT-TagForce**, a beta-stage R&D tool designed to generate image descriptions and tags using OpenAI models.
 This app is a sandbox for exploring image-tag relationships through interactive graph visualization.
-Please note, it’s still under active development—expect a few rough edges while we continue refining the forge!
+Please note, it’s still under active development—expect a few rough edges while we continue refining the Force!

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━